Usama-agario/Discord-RichPresence/README.md

 # Discord-RichPresence
-Get a cool playing field: Warning, can get you banned from Discord, use at risk
+Get a cool playing field: Warning, can get you banned from Discord, use at risk.
+Also still very buggy and takes time for any changes to have an affect.
 ---

 ### step 1, make an application @ https://discordapp.com/developers/applications/me